by Simon Brown

 I am five, and the forest below is still green, filled with its summer growth.
 I see clearly in my mind how I will die in my tiny hotel room.
 I look down on my old face, know that I am suffering, but at the same time, mystifyingly, I am smiling.

-Simon Brown has written over 50 short stories which have been published in Australia, the US, the UK, Poland and Japan.
+Simon Brown hails from Watson ACT, Australia and has written over 50 short stories which have been published in Australia, the US, the UK, Poland and Japan.
 A handful of stories have been picked up for Year’s Best anthologies in Australia and the US.

 He has also written eight novels, all published in Australia; the last six were also published in the US and Russia.